top of page

 We believe wind power is best utilised on the small-scale, to provide an element of self-reliance and less pollution at the level of a home, a hotel, a farm, a business, a community, an institution, or a public sector building, with proper consideration given to planning permission.
 Such a principle in action would help people to "live off the grid".
 It would encourage them to utilise wind and solar energy for their own power generation, which could be sold to the National Grid if it generated more than they needed.

-See our Wind Energy policy for our advocacy of "Community-Owned Energy".
+See our 6 Renewable Energy Policies page for our advocacy of "Community-Owned Energy".

 We need energy to power our electricity, to build things, to keep us warm, to keep vehicles on the road, and to produce our food.